Choose Swiss Smile For The Best Root Canal Treatment (Endodontics)

 A root canal treatment can heal even highly diseased and hurting teeth.
 With the aid of modern treatment technology.
 80-90% of diseased teeth can be preserved by root canal treatments.

-Affected teeth show often an inflammation of the pulp, caused by either extensive dental decay, leaking dental fillings or damage caused by trauma or dysfunctional biting habits.
-During a root canal treatment the infected tissue of the tooth root is removed and the root canal is cleaned and disinfected.
-An important aid in endodontics is the surgical microscope, with which even smaller canals can be found and difficult conditions in the canal can be treated.
+Affected teeth often show inflammation of the pulp caused by either extensive dental decay, leaking dental fillings, or damage caused by trauma or dysfunctional biting habits.
+During a root canal treatment, the infected tissue of the tooth root is removed, and the root canal is cleaned and disinfected.
+An essential aid in endodontics is the surgical microscope, with which even smaller canals can be found, and difficult conditions in the canal can be treated.

 Do you have any questions or do you need any advice?